top of page

 Integration: Robotic Knee Replacement with Minimally Invasive Mini Subvastus Muscle Sparing Rapid Recovery Technique

-When robotic precision is combined with a muscle-sparing surgical exposure, several synergistic advantages emerge:
+When robotic precision combines with muscle-sparing surgical exposure, several synergistic advantages emerge:

 • Accurate alignment with minimal soft tissue trauma